• Free Tours

 If you are to visit any cellar, I would recommend Cordorníu.

-Firstly, it is stunning as Art Nouveau cellars were added in 1895 designed by Puig i Cadafalch, a contemporary of Gaudí.
+Firstly, it is stunning as Art Nouveau cellars were added in 1895 and designed by Puig i Cadafalch, a contemporary of Gaudí.

 They were also the first ones to produce sparkling wine in Spain and have a long-standing reputation.